biojava/biojava.github.io/_wikis/BioJava:Make_release.md

 ### Configure Authentication Keys

-To complete the release you need permission to scp files to the maven repository on cloudportal.open-bio.org.
-If you need help with that, talk to root@open-bio.org.
-Make sure you have ssh keys set up to log in, and that you are a member of the apache group so that you can write to the web directory.
+You need to configure the following 3 items for performing a full release 1) OSS Sonatype login (OSS Jira account login) 2) PGP signature for code signing (only can upload signed jars to OSS Sonatype) 3) SSH keys for cloudportal.open-bio.org

+#### OSS Sonatype login

+As of release 4.0.0 we moved our repository hosting from biojava's web server to Maven Central.
+To push releases there, you need to first get an account set up at the [OSS Sonatype Jira](https://issues.sonatype.org).
+One of the people who already have permission (currently @andreasprlic and @heuermh) can request to add you to the already existing biojava project.
+The BioJava pom.xml is set up correctly to upload the jars for you, as long as you set up your login:

-You also need to configure maven with your username and identity file.
+You need to configure maven with your username and identity file.
 In ~/.m2/settings.xml (on the build machine), add or merge the following
 xml:

 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"